 Providence, Rhode Island (Brown University) — Research led by a Brown University Ph.D. student has revealed a new way to make light-absorbing perovskite films for use in solar cells.

 The new method involves a room-temperature solvent bath to create perovskite crystals, rather than the blast of heat used in current crystallization methods.
 A study published in the Royal Society of Chemistry’s Journal of Materials Chemistry A shows that the technique produces high-quality crystalline films with precise control over thickness across large areas, and could point the way toward mass production methods for perovskite cells.

 “People have made good films over relatively small areas — a fraction of a centimeter or so square.
-But they’ve had to go to temperatures from 100 to 150 degrees Celsius, and that heating process causes a number of problems,” said Nitin Padture, professor of engineering and director of the Institute for Molecular and Nanoscale Innovation.
+But they’ve had to go to temperatures from 100 to 150 degrees Celsius (212 to 302 degrees Fahrenheit), and that heating process causes a number of problems,” said Nitin Padture, professor of engineering and director of the Institute for Molecular and Nanoscale Innovation.

 For example, the crystals often form unevenly when heat-treated, leaving tiny pinholes in the film.
 In a solar cell, those pinholes can reduce efficiency.
 Heat also limits the substrates on which films can be deposited.
 Flexible plastic substrates, for example, cannot be used because they are damaged by high temperatures.

 Yuanyuan Zhou, a graduate student in Padture’s lab, wanted to see if there was a way to make perovskite crystal thin films without having to apply heat.
 He came up with what is known as a solvent-solvent extraction (SSE) approach.